tmcginn/tutorials/security/data-safe-tutorials/discover-mask-data/content.md

-# Discover and Mask Sensitive Data on Orale Data Safe
+# Discover and Mask Sensitive Data on Oracle Data Safe

 ## Before You Begin
 ### Objectives